ecoacoustics/website/content/resources/lessons/sound-basics/practical/index.md

    to the spectrogram mode.
    ![Drop down menu view of sound file](20221206111806.png)
 4. You should now see the spectrogram view.
-Going back to the same drop down menu, we can now select _Spectrogram Settings_, which brings up this window:
+Going back to the same drop down menu, we can now select _Spectrogram Settings_, which brings up the _spectrogram settings_ window:
    ![Spectrogram settings view](20221206112035.png)
 5. Inside _Spectrogram Settings_, you can adjust the scale, colour, and algorithm settings for the spectrogram view.
 Take note of the scale settings,